[For absolute beginners] What is suspicious access?

 log_format combined '$http_x_forwarded_for - $remote_user [$time_local] ' '"$request" $status $body_bytes_sent ' '"$http_referer" "$http_user_agent"';

-Let's briefly discuss %{X-Forwarded-For}i in the Apache example $http_x_forwarded_for in the Nginx example
+in the Apache example %{X-Forwarded-For}i in the Nginx example $http_x_forwarded_for Let's briefly touch upon

-Conversely, if this setting is not written, only the IP addresses of the load balancer or reverse proxy in the previous stage will be written, making it impossible to conduct a detailed investigation.
+Conversely, if this setting is not written, only the IP addresses of the load balancer or reverse proxy in front of it will be written, and detailed investigation will not be possible.

-freely customize the log format depending on how you write it in the configuration file You can change the output order by changing the order in which you write it, and you can also record additional special values (header information) as in this case.
+Changing the order in which you write the information will change the output order, and you can also record special values (header information) as in this case.

 For a detailed explanation of the format, please see the article below.

-[Apache] Easy explanation of how to view access logs! *Updated February 2025
+[Apache] A simple guide to reading access logs! *Updated February 2025

-[nginx] Explaining how to view, settings, location, etc. of access logs
+[nginx] Explaining how to view, configure, and locate access logs

-Since access content and investigation methods vary widely, please use this as just one example.
+Since access content and investigation methods vary widely, please consider this merely one example.

 Premise: Your server's CPU LA (waiting queue) is rising!
 Let's investigate!